 Water Service Line Replacement

-Over the next few years, Logansport Utilities will be replacing 4,500 water service lines.
+Beginning in 2023, Logansport Utilities will be replacing 4,500 water service lines over the next few years.

 Capital Improvement Plan, Long-Term Control Plan (LTCP) and Combined Sewer Overflow (CSO)